haoxiang-xu/surface-editor/MAIN/README.md

 ### PARAMETERs:

+- `stack_component_unique_tag` (TYPE: String, MAX LENGTH: 64) <span style="opacity: 0.64"> (Since your component may need to interact with other components, to differentiate them, and to receive and send command between component, you need this variable. `stack_component_unique_tag` will be assigned when this component be created and destoried after the component distoried, and once it created, it will be always the same.) </span>

 - `mode` (TYPE: String) <span style="opacity: 0.64"> (Basically you can check the value that is stored inside this `mode` variable, and base on the value to render the content inside this Stack Div) </span>

   - <span>"horizontal_stack_horizontal_mode"</sapn><span style="opacity: 0.64"> (This object is inside a horizontal stack Div and under horizontal mode which means width > the boundary) </span>
   - <span>"horizontal_stack_vertical_mode"</sapn><span style="opacity: 0.64"> (This object is inside a horizontal stack Div and under vertical mode which means width <= the boundary) </span>

-- `stack_component_unique_tag` (TYPE: String, MAX LENGTH: 64) <span style="opacity: 0.64"> (Since your component may need to interact with other components, to differentiate them, and to receive and send command between component, you need this variable. `stack_component_unique_tag` will be assigned when this component be created and destoried after the component distoried, and once it created, it will be always the same.) </span>
+- `received_command` (TYPE: List)

+- `storage` (TYPE: Json) <span style="opacity: 0.64"> storage allows you to store and reload your component data by the `stack_div_component_unique_tag`, so that your component won't lose the data after disposed.
+You can define any Json structure you like to store inside this variable.</span>

 ### STEP 3 ACCESS TO SYSTEM DATA AND FUNCTIONs